-In the late night hours of December 21 the period known as Winter Solstice on the Chinese solar calendar begins for the northern hemisphere.
-Saturday, December 21 marks the shortest day of the year with more hours of darkness than daylight.
+In the mid-morning hours of December 21 the period known as Winter Solstice on the Chinese solar calendar begins for the northern hemisphere.
+Today marks the shortest day of the year with more hours of darkness than daylight.
 This is a turning point in the natural world for the passage of time.
 In China, the Winter Solstice is known as Dong Zhi or ‘extreme of winter.’
 This date honors the end of harvest season and return to hearth and home.
 Most of our western winter holidays are celebrated during the time of the solstice when temperatures drop, the sun hangs low in the sky and the hours of darkness surpass daylight.
 But while agricultural societies associate the winter season with completion, conservation and rest, we tend to increase activities to compensate for dwindling natural resources, warmth and light.
 Fire on a cold winter’s night can be illuminating but too much fire scorches and burns.
 Care should be taken to moderate fire in the watery winter season and avoid overdoing.

 From a Feng Shui perspective, winter is the most yin time of year associated with deep, still water, cold temperatures, compass north, the moon, silence and darkness.
 In the phases of the Five Elements and Traditional Chinese Medicine, winter relates to the kidneys, water chi and the emotion of fear.
 It is not surprising that human beings gravitate to shelter and warmth in winter, gathering emotional support, sustenance and comfort at the bleakest time of the year.
 Watching daylight fade more swiftly, early Neoliths surely wondered when and if the sun would return to warm the earth.
 In fact, their efforts to summon the sun through ritual and celebration at the year’s turning gave birth to the winter holidays we celebrate today.